signalfx/tracing-examples/service-mesh/istio/README.md

 # E-Commerce with Istio

+Istio is a service mesh that helps with managing distributed microservices.
+It can be easily deployed by add a sidecar to your services, and provides separate control plane and data plane components.
+Setup instructions for a variety of deployment models are available [here](https://istio.io/docs/setup/).

 This demo assumes that the necessary CRDs are already installed, Istio has been set up on a suitable cluster, and `kubectl` has been set up to point to that cluster.